polywrap/documentation/src/docs/faq.md

 ## What is Polywrap?

-Polywrap is a framework for porable and composable SDKs.
+Polywrap is a framework for portable and composable SDKs.
 Polywrap calls these SDKs “wraps”.

-Wraps are essentially WebAssembly-based modules.
+Wraps are WebAssembly (Wasm) modules with superpowers--every wrap contains auto-generated, standardized bindings that enable communication between modules and a host language.
+The Wasm modules are fully composable, meaning any two wraps can call each others' methods even when their source codes were written in different languages.

+When used with any Polywrap Client written for any host language, all the effort involved in marshaling data between the host language and the Wasm module is handled for you, automagically.
+The Polywrap client handles invocations between the user and Wasm modules, and also between the modules when the modules invoke each other.

+Polywrap abstracts away the complexity, providing users a seamless user experience that closely resembles the native experience of their favorite high-level programming language.

 ## What are wraps?